Introduction

 Never in history have individuals had as much ability to influence public understanding as they do today.

-Creators (filmmakers, educators, designers, storytellers, and so on) have become the front line of communication.
+Creators, such as filmmakers, educators, designers, content creators, storytellers, and more, have become the front line of communication.

-Their role is not just creative; it is civic.
+Their role is not just creative, but it is civic.

 And when creators communicate responsibly, they become catalysts for global health literacy.

-This is why qp360 prioritizes collaboration with creators who want to use their platforms for clarity, not noise.
+This is why qp360 also collaborates with creators who want to use their platforms for clarity, not noise.
 For knowledge, not confusion.

 The Rise of “Everyday Health Decisions”